rahulagarwal13/feras/courage/readme.md

+There could be two kinds of courage:

+Big Courage
-Depends on how to handle 'sleeping giant' events.
+- Depends on how to handle 'sleeping giant' events.

+Small Courage
+-  Depends on how you react to daily occurrences.